dvkch/Subbie/README.md

 - undo/redo
 - showing the subtitle preview while playing the associated video
 - select a playback speed for the associated video
+- delay all lines using a fixed offset

 Planned features, if time permits: